 Price and availability

-The 2020 Zephyrus M15 is not widely available in stores at the time of this article.
+The 2020 Zephyrus M15 is available in stores at the time of this article.

 All in all, this 2020 Asus Zephyrus M15 refines on the 2019 M series with updated and more powerful hardware, new screen options, Thunderbolt 3 support, a redesigned exterior, and a slightly revamped keyboard.